decargroup/uwb_interface/README.md

 ## Installation

 Python 3.6 or greater is required.
-Clone this repo, and Iinside this repo's directory, execute
+Clone this repo, and inside this repo's directory, execute

     pip3 install -e .